Weeds Regulation in the HRCC Districts

 - Protect the environment and community by controlling Priority Weeds and raising awareness of the impact of weeds on bushland, swamps and creek lines.
 This is achieved through communication between Council’s Biosecurity Weed Officers and landholders, and through education about weeds and effective weed control techniques.

-- Monitor the spread of Priority Weeds and report new incursions within the Blue Mountains Local Government Area.
+- Monitor the spread of Priority Weeds and report new incursions within the Hawkesbury River County Council Area.

 What is a Priority Weed?

 Priority Weeds have the potential to pose a Biosecurity Risk which is required to be controlled by law; this is the responsibility of all landholders.
 These are known as Biosecurity Matter under the Biosecurity Act 2015 in NSW.